UNCLASSIFIED (U)

 9 FAM 302.11-4(D)(1) (U) Waivers for Immigrants

 (U) An individual subject to INA 212(a)(9)(C) is permanently ineligible for a visa.
 Such an individual may, however, after ten years seek the Secretary of Homeland Security's consent to reapply (CTR, also sometimes referred to as “permission to reapply”) which the individual can obtain through DHS by submitting Form 1-212, Application for Permission to Reapply for Admission into the United States After Deportation or Removal.
 If the Secretary of Homeland Security consents, then the ineligibility no longer applies.
-Although the consent to reapply removes the ground of ineligibility, it does not remove the factual circumstances which led to the original finding of ineligibility, nor does it affect any other ground of ineligibility.
+Although the consent to reapply removes the ground of ineligibility, it does not change the circumstances which led to the original finding of ineligibility, nor does it affect any other ground of ineligibility.

 9 FAM 302.11-4(D)(2) (U) Waivers for Nonimmigrants